Waterbury police issue Silver Alert for missing 14-year-old

 WATERBURY, Conn.
-(WTNH) — Waterbury police have issued a Silver Alert for a missing 14-year-old girl.
+(WTNH) — Waterbury police have issued a Silver Alert for a missing 14-year-old girl Sunday.

 On Sunday, officials received a call just after 1 a.m. about a missing teen.